jcosborn/qex/src/experimental/graph/DESIGN.md

 simple, and avoids turning multi-output carriers into a second general-purpose data language.

+Multi-output carriers may be heterogeneous.
+Slotwise combination and gradient accumulation therefore use each slot prototype's algebra, not a single erased `Gvalue` operator.
+Indexing a multi-output carrier still returns an erased fixed-slot expression; callers that know the slot type should cast it.

 If control flow must choose between slots, express that choice outside the indexing operation.